HISTORY OF STAR TREK

 The show remained incredibly popular in syndication on 150 American and over 60 international TV stations.
 Nineteen years later it spawned another TV series, “Star Trek: The Next Generation.”
 Then there was “Star Trek: Deep Space Nine,” later “Star Trek: Voyager” and eventually a kind of prequel, “Enterprise.”
 There was even an animated Saturday morning series that ran from 1973-74 with the voices of some of the original actors.

 There are Trekkies, Trekkers, Trekkists, and Trek junkies.
 I belong to the later.
 I’ve personally seen or met all of the cast of “Star Trek Classic” (The Original Show,) and about half of the cast of “Star Trek: The Next Generation.”

-While an undergrad at Berkeley, the “Federation Trading Post” was a local store on Telegraph Avenue that featured Star Trek mementos, and occasionally had the original cast stop by for a visit.
+When I was a student at Berkeley, the “Federation Trading Post” was a local store on Telegraph Avenue that featured Star Trek mementos, and occasionally had the original cast member stop by for a visit.
 There I caught Nichelle Nichols (lovely) and William Shatner (virtually undetectable toupee).
 I met James Doohan in 1976 after I was practicing for a fencing show on campus.
 As I walked out of the theater and saw him sitting on the lawn, I said to my fencing partner “That’s Jimmy Doohan!”
 “Who is that?” he asked.
 “Scotty, from Star Trek!”
 I replied.
-James was there to do a play on campus and I sat down on the lawn with him and discussed “theater” for over an hour.
+James was there to do a play on campus, and I sat down on the lawn with him and discussed “theater” for over an hour.
 I was dying to talk about Star Trek, but I didn’t want to seem like a sniveling fan.
 He admitted that he loved theater, but at the time TV paid the bills.